CumulusNetworks/docs/content/cumulus-netq-42/More-Documents/NetQ-UI-Card-Reference.md

 ## Events Card

 The Events card appears on the default NetQ Workbench.
 You can also add it to user-created workbenches.
-Use this card to monitor info and error events across your network.
+Use this card to monitor events across your network.
 You can determine the number of events for the various systems, interfaces, devices, and network protocols and services components in the network.

 The following table reflects the information in the small Events card.